 "Write a business plan to set yourself goals, but keep them achievable," advises Emma.
 "Make sure your objectives take into account how much time you have available."

-If, like Paul, your part-time business is something you get excited about, be careful not to let this cloud your judgement.
-"Initially, I spent too much money on products, and didn't invest enough in marketing," he recalls.
+If your part-time business is something you get excited about, be careful not to let this cloud your judgement.
+You need enthusiasm and self-belief, but you must remain realistic.
+Think everything though.